rajeshv23/twydev.github.io/_posts/2019-05-24-the-effective-engineer.md

 To aid in your learning, start with:

 - studying popular abstraction in your work codebase/GitHub repository, and try extending them.
-- studying key abstractions released by large tech companies (ProtoBuff, Thrift, Hive, MapReduce etc.) to understand what makes them essential to other developers.
+- studying key abstractions released by large tech companies (Protocol Buffer, Thrift, Hive, MapReduce etc.) to understand what makes them essential to other developers.
 - studying other popular APIs to learn what makes them easy to use.

 **Automate Testing**

-- Having a library of tests in place builds confidence and overcomes the fear of making changes, especially when these changes are not implemented by the origical code authors.
+- Having a library of tests in place builds confidence and overcomes the fear of making changes, especially when these changes are not implemented by the original code authors.
-- It may be hard to introduce testing bacause of the investment required or because of organisational inertia.
+- It may be hard to introduce testing because of the investment required or because of organizational inertia.
 Take baby steps and start from the test with highest impact to exhibit value.
 - Automated testing allows you to quickly zoom in to bugs and find the party accountable to make the fixes.

 In conclusion, automated testing reduces overall error rates of each iteration, compounding the benefit, making it a high leverage activity despite its initial cost.